lumenvox/speech-sample-python/README.md

 the LumenVox API over gRPC using the published `.proto` definition files.

-It is designed to work optimally with a recent version of Python.
+The sample code is designed to work with Python 3.10.
-We recommend version 3.9 or 3.10, but please refer to the latest version available.

 ## Virtual Environment